Dutch Society for the Replacement of Animal Testing

 Funding animal free research

 To stimulate the development of animal free research, we financially support the development and implementation of animal free research that has the potential of replacing animal experiments.
 The financial support is arranged through the Dutch Organisation for Health Research and Development (ZonMw), who have a programme focussed on alternatives to animal testing, called more knowledge with fewer animals(MKMD).
 ZonMw has a scientific committee in which experts in all kinds of research are assembled.
-They judge the social and scientific relevance of all animal research proposal we receive.
+They judge the social and scientific relevance of all animal research proposals we receive.
 Within the MKMD programme, new calls are opened on a regular basis.
 You can stay up to date of these calls, by following the subsidy calendar of ZonMw.
-If you want more information about the animal free researches we fund or if you have any other questions, feel free to contact Debby Weijers by sending her an email: email@example.com.
+If you want more information about the animal free researches we fund or if you have any other questions, feel free to contact Debby Weijers by sending her an email: firstname.lastname@example.org.

 We financially support several animal free projects.
 Read about some of these projects in more detail below.